hartkopp/M_CAN-on-STM32MP157A-DK1/README.md

 CAN_H | 7 | -  | (CAN_H to SUB-D9 pin 7)
 STBY  | 8 | 14 | GND

 I made an ugly sketch before soldering my head-to-head PCBs which also depicts a change as I didn't get the DTS right at the first time.
 Only specific pins can be used to route the CAN IP connections.
-See Discovery kits with STM32MP157 MPUs - User manual (DevKit-en.DM00591354.pdf page 31 & 32).
+See details in "Discovery kits with STM32MP157 MPUs - User manual" (DevKit-en.DM00591354.pdf page 31 & 32).

 Function | BGA pin | CN2 pin
 -------- | ------- | -------